New Hall D – An important step into the future

 Why a new hall? – A look behind the scenes

 With every innovation, the demands on our infrastructure also increase.
-New products such as IDA®, LIA®, GINA®, the mini tower or the Wyssen Avalanche Tower LS24 as well as the latest developments for Wyssen Seilbahnen, sometimes require special assembly conditions or different technical requirements.
-At the same time, the existing halls are reaching their capacity limits – in production, storage, and process optimization.
+New products such as IDA®, LIA®, GINA®, the mini tower oder the Wyssen Avalanche Tower LS24, as well as the latest developments for Wyssen Seilbahnen, require special assembly conditions and new technical requirements.
+At the same time, the existing manufacturing facilities are reaching their capacity limits – in production, storage, and process optimization.

-The new Hall D will address precisely this issue:
+The new Hall D will address these issues:

-- More space for efficient processes so that assembly and storage can be optimally organized.
+• More space for increased efficiency so that assembly and storage can be optimally organized.

 An important part of the project is the reorganization of the production and storage areas:

-The warehousing and production lines of Wyssen Seilbahnen and Wyssen Defence will be relocated to the new Hall D in the future.
-This will create additional space in Hall C, which will particularly benefit Wyssen Avalanche Control AG – for greater efficiency, more capacity, and optimal conditions for new developments.
+The warehousing and production lines of Wyssen Seilbahnen and Wyssen Defence will be relocated to the new Hall D. This will create additional space in Hall C, which will benefit Wyssen Avalanche Control AG – creating increased efficiency, capacity, and optimal conditions for innovation of new technology.

-At the same time, the expansion creates a basis for future technologies and business areas such as robotics.
+The expansion also creates a basis for future technologies and business areas such as robotics.
 The previous lack of space slowed down these developments, but now a flexible framework for the future is being created.

 Start of demolition and excavation, fall 2025